Cassie-Lim/saycan/README.md

 ```

 ### 3. You are all set!
+Don't forget to add your openai key in `llm.py`.
 If you have downloaded the pretrained policy in 2.4, you can now run `demo.py` to visualize the evaluation process.
 If you want to train a model from scratch, run `train.py`.